-The time to be in Michigan for peak fall color is in Michigan’s Upper Peninsula starting as early as the second week in September.
+The time to be in Michigan for peak fall color is in Michigan’s Upper Peninsula, starting as early as the second week in September.
 Mid-October is the best bet for most of the northern half of the lower peninsula.

-Besides the beautiful Michigan’s Thumb region, you may want to consider a fall wine tour.
+Besides beautiful Michigan’s Thumb region, you may want to consider a fall wine tour.
 Two excellent areas are Southwest Michigan near Benton Harbor and Paw-Paw and Northeast Michigan near Leland and the Old Mission Point Peninsula.
-The entire Michigan Upper Penninsula offers beautiful fall leaves earlier than the rest of the state.
+The entire Michigan Upper Peninsula offers beautiful fall leaves earlier than the rest of the state.

 How long do fall colors last in Michigan?